parinfer/parinfer.js/resources/public/content.md

 We perform the following steps to rearrange parens based on indentation:

+1. remove all unmatched right-parens (for housekeeping)
-1. remove all right-parens at the end of each line
+2. remove all right-parens at the end of each line
-2. for every resulting unmatched left-paren:
+3. for every resulting unmatched left-paren:
   - insert a right-paren at the end of its line or its last non-empty indented line

 <div class="interact">